-The FY 2018 Community Agency Funding recommendations were developed by the Councilappointed Community Services Commission (CSC), in compliance with the City's federallymandated and Council-authorized CDBG Citizen Participation Plan, and in accordance with the Council-authorized City of Hayward CDBG Compliance Policy Manual.
+The FY 2018 Community Agency Funding recommendations were developed by the Council-appointed Community Services Commission (CSC), in compliance with the City's federally-mandated and Council-authorized CDBG Citizen Participation Plan, and in accordance with the Council-authorized City of Hayward CDBG Compliance Policy Manual.

-Social Services and Arts/Music allocations are sourced from the City of Hayward General Fund, and as such they are subject to final Council authorization in the City's FY 2018 Adopted Annual Budget.
-Allocations of FY 2018 CDBG funds are sourced in the CDBG special revenue fund, and as such they are subject to budget authorization by Congress.
+The Social Services and Arts/Music allocations are funded from the City of Hayward General Fund, and are subject to final Council authorization in the City's FY 2018 Adopted Annual Budget.
+Allocations of FY 2018 CDBG funds are sourced in the CDBG special revenue fund, and are subject to budget authorization by Congress.

-Because the final adopted amounts of available FY 2018 funding are not yet known, the FY 2018 Funding Recommendations were established using estimates of available funding.
+Because the final adopted amounts of available FY 2018 funding are not yet known, the FY 2018 funding recommendations were established using estimates of available funding.
 When the exact amount of available funding has been determined, the Council-approved allocations will be adjusted on a percentage basis as needed.